bonny/WordPress-Simple-History/README.md

 ## Viewing history events

+This screenshot show the user activity feed:

+- It has an active **filter/search in use**:
+  - only show changes performed by a specific user
-This screenshot show the log view + it also shows the filter function in use: the log only shows event that are of type post and pages and media (i.e. images & other uploads), and only events initiated by a specific user.
+  - it only shows event that are of type post and pages and media (i.e. images & other uploads)
+- A thumbnail is shown for the image that is uploaded

 ![Simple History screenshot](https://ps.w.org/simple-history/assets/screenshot-1.png?rev=1)

 ## Events with different severity

-Simple History uses the log levels specified in the [PHP PSR-3 standard](http://www.php-fig.org/psr/psr-3/).
+Simple History uses the log levels specified in the [PHP PSR-3 standard](https://www.php-fig.org/psr/psr-3/).

+## Quick diff lets you see what's changed

 ![Simple History screenshot](https://ps.w.org/simple-history/assets/screenshot-2.png?rev=1096689)